CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/Blocks/Text/find-text/find-all-text-block.md

 ### Find all occurrences that match the regex in Text To Find

-This example will find all occurrences of text that match the regex `"^The"` from `"The quick brown fox jumps over the lazy dog"`.
+This example will find all occurrences of text that match the regex `"^The"` from `"The quick brown fox jumps over the lazy dog."`.

 It performs a [case-sensitive, culture-insensitive][Ordinal] comparison of text.